tiny8877/okta.github.io/_source/_docs/integration-guides/amazon-api-gateway-integration.md

 To build your own integration you need:

-* An Okta org with API Access Management enabled [Sign up for an Okta developer account](https://developer.okta.com/signup/)
+* An Okta org with API Access Management enabled. ([Sign up for an Okta developer account](https://developer.okta.com/signup/))
-* An Amazon Web Services account [Sign up for an AWS account](https://portal.aws.amazon.com/billing/signup?redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start)
+* An Amazon Web Services account. ([Sign up for an AWS account](https://portal.aws.amazon.com/billing/signup?redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start))
-* Web server and an application
-    * Your application needs at least a simple page to accept access tokens coming back from Okta
+* Web server and an application.
+Your application needs at least a simple page to accept access tokens coming back from Okta: `localhost` is sufficient.
-    * `localhost` is sufficient

 ## Set Up For Example Integration